mbahArip/mbaharip-blog-posts/posts/articles/how-i-use-obsidian-as-my-portfolio-cms.md

 thumbnail_y: 0.5
 tags: Obsidian, CMS, Typescript
 created_at: 2023-07-16T19:33:46+07:00
-updated_at: 2024-03-13T19:35:45+07:00
+updated_at: 2024-03-13T20:39:49+07:00
 ---
+:::blockquote{slot="info" title="Notice"}
+Since I've redo my site, and the way I handle blog post
+I decided to rewrite this articles to explain how I do it on the new site
+:::

 Hello all!
 I finally have enough motivation to create my own portfolio website.
 I'll use this blog as a place to practice my writing skills and also to improve my English.

 For this first post, I'll explaining how I use Obsidian as this site CMS

-:::blockquote{slot="info"}
-Since I've redo my site, and the way I handle blog post
-I decided to rewrite this articles to explain how I do it on the new site
-:::

 {{ data-toc }}
 ## Obsidian?